 Devilishly easy and delightfully zesty, all you need to make these stuffed eggs is mustard, mayonnaise, and seasoning that consists of ranch dressing, green onions, and minced chili peppers.

 Make sure you prepare this dish if your party involves kids.
-Made with a hot dog rolled into a crescent dough, these miniature favorites are one of the easiest recipes to prepare – roll up a hot dog in store-bought dough, place into the oven, and dip in mustard or ketchup.
+Made with a hot dog rolled into a crescent dough, these miniature favorites are one of the easiest recipes to prepare – roll up a hot dog in a store-bought dough, place into the oven, and dip in mustard or ketchup.
 If you have leftover pigs, put them in your kids’ lunch box on Monday.

 These creamy and spicy poppers are loved in New Mexico, New York, and North Dakota.
 Deep-fried jalapeño poppers will take some time to be prepared, but once they are done, your eyes will pop open with delight.
 And they will be gone in no time.